-A Penal Code 911 motion is a motion made by a defendant who is in custody at a misdemeanor arraignment.
+In California, a Penal Code 911 motion is made by a defendant who is in custody at the time of a misdemeanor arraignment.
 The defense asks the judge to find that there is insufficient probable cause to support the charge.
-If the motion is granted, the charge is dismissed and the defendant released from custody.
+If the motion is granted, the charge is dismissed and the defendant is released from custody.

 If the motion is denied, the case proceeds as it normally would.